mhschmieder/commonstoolkit/README.md

 Until I publish to Maven Central or elswehere, I am attempting to provide pre-built JAR files for binary builds, source code, and Javadocs.

 There has been yet another shift in how/where the proxy-vole library is published, so I will try to find time to upgrade that dependency library soon.

+Although there are other libraries with this name, I want to get away from my verbose original name-collision-avoidance names while maintaining a unified and simple theme.